Retail wreckage piles up

-Gap, however, bought Gymboree’s high-end children’s clothing line, Janie and Jack, and plans to keep over 100 locations open.
+Gap, however, bought Gymboree’s high-end children’s clothing line, Janie and Jack, and plans to keep those 147 locations open.
 And in October, the Children’s Place announced that it will reopen 200 Gymboree stores in select locations and online.

 Gymboree was mostly located in malls.
 And the retailer’s bankruptcy filing provides details about some of the landlords and locations impacted.